tajawal/code-challenge/BE.md

 Before submitting, make sure that your program

 - [ ] Code accompanies the Unit Tests
-- [ ] Usage is clearly mentioned in the README file
+- [ ] Usage is clearly mentioned in the README file, This including setup the project, how to run it, how to run unit test, examples,etc
 - [ ] Uses the endpoint directly

 ## Note